2021-03-01

 If we wanted to create a shared mutable container where each element is also

-mutably shared, we could use a Vec (Rc t)
+mutably shared, we could use a Vec (Rc t) with this technique.
+Note that the

 from owned values already.
-If want to store the same Vec
+If want to store the same Vec reference in other data types

-then we would need an Rc
+then we would need an Rc or other shared wrapper around the Vec.
+To make using

 This is essentially how many higher level languages make shared mutability work: by boxing each value.
 When we employ this strategy in Ante however, we don’t even need to box every value.
 Just boxing container elements and union data is often sufficient.